brianm998/starry_timelapse_airplane_remover/README.md

-# Nighttime Timelapse Airplane Remover
+# Starry Timelapse Airplane Remover

-The Nighttime Timelapse Airplane Remover (ntar) is a software package that performs the removal of airplane streaks from night time timelapse videos.
+The Starry Timelapse Airplane Remover (star) is a software package that performs the removal of airplane streaks from night time timelapse videos.

 ## Comparison videos from northern esmerelda county, Nevada, USA

 It was this nearly cloudless night last year that kicked off this project for me.

-The processed video was run through the command line ntar first, and then hand edited with the new gui version of ntar frame by frame for some corrections.
+The processed video was run through the command line star first, and then hand edited with the new gui version of star frame by frame for some corrections.

 ### original video

 https://vimeo.com/803304507

-### processed with ntar 0.2.0
+### processed with star 0.2.0

 https://vimeo.com/803303679

 ## Description

-NTar operates upon a still image sequence, and outputs a modified sequence which can be then rendered into a video with ffmpeg or other software.
+Star operates upon a still image sequence, and outputs a modified sequence which can be then rendered into a video with ffmpeg or other software.
 It has been designed as part of a post processing workflow, so it currently only operates on 16 bit tiff still image sequences.

-To operate directly on video files, the ntar.pl script is included to use ffmpeg to de-code the given video and then re-encode the ntar results into a video.
+To operate directly on video files, the star.pl script is included to use ffmpeg to de-code the given video and then re-encode the star results into a video.

-The purpose of ntar is to remove airplane and satellite streaks from overnight timelapse videos.
+The purpose of star is to remove airplane and satellite streaks from overnight timelapse videos.
 These can be distrating to viewers, who often assume them to be 'shooting stars', because the move so fast in a timelapse.
 For years I've accepted airplanes in the night sky in my timelapses.
 When using shorter shutter speeds, I like them when they can be seen landing.
 But when out in really dark skies in the middle of nowhere, I don't like them to show up, and I think such videos often benefit from removing airplanes.

 Be aware that meteor trails will be removed as well, these can be re-added later with the gui front end, but flash on a single frame usually.
 I've considered adding a meteor enhancing feature to spread out selected meteors over a few frames, but have yet to do so.

 ## Software

-NTar contains three applications:
+Star contains three applications:
- - the ntar command line application
+ - the star command line application
  - a gui front end
  - a machine learning decision tree generator